Mt Kumotori (雲取山)

 Mt Kumotori (雲取山, Kumotori-yama) is a 100 Famous Mountain and Tokyo’s highest mountain at an elevation of 2017m.
 Due to its course length of 20km, it’s most commonly done as an 2-day hike with a stay at the summit.
 But for those who are up for the challenge, it’s also possible to do as a day hike, which is what I did in June of 2023.

 Although the trail is long, the trail is a relatively smooth incline with 1700m of elevation gain.
-For those looking to try out longer trails and/or spending the night at the summit, I would say that this is a great beginner-friendly option for that.
+There is a slightly steeper stretch closer to the summit.
+For those looking to practice longer trails and/or spending the night at the summit, I would say that this is a great beginner-friendly option for that.

 Mt Kumotori has decent public transport access, with buses running from Okutama station to near the trailhead.
 In my case, I set out from home just before 5am, and was able to start my hike from Tozura (留浦) bus stop around 8:15am.